jumpnow/jumpnowtek-site/_posts/2015-01-23-FreeBSD-Duovero-Device-Tree.md

 ### I2C

 There are 5 I2C controllers on the *OMAP4*, 4 of which are available for general purpose use.
+The fifth I2C controller is dedicated for use with the
+[TWL6030][twl6030] power management unit.

-I'm showing only *i2c1*.
+I'm only showing *i2c1*.
+The others are similar.

     i2c1: i2c@48070000 {
         compatible = "ti,omap4-i2c", "ti,i2c";